alexedwards/stack/README.md

 http.Handle("/", stack.New(middlewareOne, middlewareTwo).Then(appHandler))
 ```

-The `Then` method accepts handlers using the following pattern:
+The `Then` method accepts handlers that uses the following pattern:

 ```go
 func appHandler(ctx stack.Context) http.Handler {